-LTE-M for smart objects: benefits and technical specificities
+LTE-M for IoT devices: benefits and technical specificities

 When it comes to the Internet of Things (IoT), some businesses have now started looking for low-power, wide-area (LPWA) communication solutions for their smart objects.